-Your child is born with the ability to communicate and learn many different languages.
-Research consistently shows the benefit given to children who are exposed to a second language and the specific ways in which the second language learning positively impacts a child's potential.
+Each child is born with the ability to both communicate and learn many different languages.
+Research consistently shows the benefits given to children who are exposed to a second language and the specific ways in which the second language learning positively impacts their potential.

-Children who learn a second language in settings where they are able to learn in both their mother tongues and in the second language simultaneously are given many linguistic and cognitive benefits.
+Children who learn a second language in settings where they are simultaneously able to learn both their mother tongue and a new second language have many linguistic and cognitive benefits.

 The effects and benefits of second language acquisition are long lasting and include the following:

-Children who learn a second language in settings where they are able to learn in both their mother tongues and in the second language simultaneously are given many linguistic and cognitive benefits.
+Children who learn a second language in settings where they are simultaneously able to learn both their mother tongue and a new second language have many linguistic and cognitive benefits.

 The effects and benefits of second language acquisition are long lasting and include the following: